mbcrump/mbcrump-blog/_posts/2018-01-03-azure-tips-and-tricks73.md

 ## Send Emails through Azure with C# and SendGrid

-I needed to send an email through Azure and I used C# and SendGrid.
-In this post, I'll walk through the process.
+In this post, I'll walk through the process that I completed to create an account with SendGrid and send an email with C#.

 Go to the **Azure Portal** and search services for **SendGrid** and create an account as shown below.
-You'll notice that I used the **Free** account as it is good enough for our test.
+You'll notice that I used the **Free** account as it is good enough for what I was trying to accomplish.

 <img style="border:3px solid #021a40" src="/files/sendgrid1.png">

-Go to your SendGrid account once provisioned and clicked on **Manage** and it will bring you to https://app.sendgrid.com/.
+Go to your SendGrid account once provisioned and click on **Manage** and it will bring you to [https://app.sendgrid.com/](https://app.sendgrid.com/) as shown below.

 <img style="border:3px solid #021a40" src="/files/sendgrid2.png">

-You are going to want to grab your API key from your SendGrid dashboard.
+From the SendGrid portal, you are going to want to grab your API key.
 You can find it under **Settings**, then **API Keys**

 <img style="border:3px solid #021a40" src="/files/sendgrid3.png">

-Give your API Key a name and then give it **Full Access**.
+Give your API Key a name and then give it **Full Access** and click **Create and View**.

 <img style="border:3px solid #021a40" src="/files/sendgrid4.png">

 **Remember this!** Copy this key somewhere safe as we'll be using it again shortly!
 {: .notice--primary}

 Now that you have your API Key, open Visual Studio and create a new Console Application.
-You'll need to add in the **SendGrid NuGet package**.
-You can do this just by searching for **SendGrid** as shown below:
+(Keep in mind this could be an Azure Function for example).
+You'll need to add in the **Sendgrid** NuGet package (which you can do from Manage NuGet packages).

 <img style="border:3px solid #021a40" src="/files/sendgrid5.png">

-Now, copy and paste the following C# code into your Console application, simply replacing your API key.
+Insall the NuGet package and copy and paste the following C# code into your Console application, simply replacing your API key.

 ```csharp
     class Program